The Bookshelf app is a sample web app written in Java that shows how to use various Google Cloud products, including:

 - Learn how the app stores structured data.

-This tutorial uses billable components of Cloud Platform.
+This tutorial uses billable components of Google Cloud.New Google Cloud users might be eligible for a free trial.

 Before you begin